davigamer987/releases/README.md

 OR

-5. If you've already built Android on your PC, run `init.sh`.
+5. If you've already built Android on your PC, run `start.sh`.

 ## How to use this repo (Jenkins)